 American Home Shield

 American Home Shield (AHS) offers comprehensive major systems and appliance coverage alongside service call fee flexibility.
-Additionally, AHS covers unique instances other providers typically don’t, such as rust, corrosion, or sediment damage.
+Additionally, AHS covers unique instances that other providers typically don’t, such as rust, corrosion, or sediment damage.

 Pros and Cons